ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 This would mean that the Mills left Staten Island within a few years of James' death, just as they left Corfu a few years after Horace's.
 If my speculation holds, even if James died at the latest possible time, Emily would likely have not had memories of him.

-I cannot find any other records for James in *The Records of the Reformed Protestant Dutch Church on Staten Island*, including many pages of gravestone transcriptions, with the exception of the single baptism record shown above.
+Aside from his baptism record, I cannot find any other records for James in *The Records of the Reformed Protestant Dutch Church on Staten Island*, including many pages of gravestone transcriptions.
 Kathleen Langdon from the Reformed Dutch Church performed an independent search and also could not find him.
-Finally, I have also examined the First of Staten Island/Stapleton records on Ancestry.com, and I did not find the Mills there.
+Finally, I have also examined the First of Staten Island/Stapleton records on Ancestry.com, and I did not find evidence of the Mills there.

 I have not found James in any records on FindAGrave, FamilySearch, or Ancestry.